tmichaelreis/rails-book-app/README.md

-# Book Club: social book list
+# Book Club: a social book list

 This is an application that you can use to make a list of books you've read and would like to read,